Mampuru II

 Mampuru II (1824 – 22 November 1883) was a king of the Pedi people in southern Africa.
-Mampuru was a son of the elder brother of Sekwati and claimed he had been designated as his successor.

 Sekwati died in 1861 and his son, Sekhukhune claimed the throne.
 Sekhukhune ruled until 1879 when a British-Swazi invasion deposed him and installed Mampuru as king.
 Mampuru ordered the assassination of Sekhukhune in 1882 for which he was arrested and hanged by the Boer South African Republic the following year.
 Mampuru is regarded as an early liberation movement icon in South Africa and the prison where he was executed has been renamed in his honour.

 Early life

-The king (kgosi) of the Pedi people Sekwati died in 1861 but this resulted in a succession crisis.
+Sekwati died in 1861, but this resulted in a succession crisis.
 It was traditional for Pedi rulers to take a timamollo ("candle wife" or "great wife") in addition to their usual wife.
-The children of the candle wife would be those who succeeded to the throne, ahead of the other descendants.
-Mampuru was the child of the candle wife of Sekwati's elder brother, Malekutu, and Sekwati had afterwards married his mother.
-Mampuru claimed to have been designated heir by Sekwati, over Sekhukhune - the elder son of Sekwati, and was in possession of the royal insignia.
+The children of the candlewife would be those who succeeded to the throne, ahead of the other descendants.
+Mampuru was the child of the candlewife of Sekwati's elder brother (Maripane Thobejane), Malekutu, and Sekwati had afterwards married his mother.
+Mampuru claimed to have been designated heir by Sekwati, over Sekhukhune, the elder son of Sekwati, and was in possession of the royal insignia.
 Sekhukhune claimed that Mampuru's mother was not impregnated by Sekwati and that Sekwati had ordered a commoner to get her pregnant.
 It was also claimed that Sekwati's marriage to Mampuru's mother was not legitimate as he had not provided the customary present of a black bull.

 Sekhukhune seized power and killed Mampuru's advisers, causing him to flee the realm.
 Sekhukhune's reign was generally beneficial for the Pedi, he expanded the realm through conquest and marriage, invested in the mining and agricultural industries and purchased firearms for his army.
 However he came into conflict with the neighbouring Boer South African Republic (also known as the Transvaal) and the Swazi people in what became known as the Sekhukune War.